manuel-192/m-repo-info/README.md

 3. update system

 show you how to start using the repos.<br><br>
-Note: there's a small script *install-mirrorlist* that adds Manuel's repositories to your system.
-You may use it with these commands:
+Note: you can now use a small script to add Manuel's repositories to your system:
 <pre>
 wget -q https://github.com/manuel-192/m-more/raw/master/PKGBUILDs/mirrorlist-m/install-mirrorlist
 bash install-mirrorlist